 CCA Advocacy Agenda

-CCA looks forward to ongoing collaboration with the FCC, Congress, other policymakers, and its membership to support a competitive mobile ecosystem as industry moves toward next-generation networks and 5G technologies.
+Together, these issues frame an early narrative for DC policymakers and CCA’s 2018 priorities.
+CCA looks forward to ongoing collaboration with the Administration, FCC, Congress, and its membership to break down barriers that impede carriers from competing in today’s mobile ecosystem as industry navigates regulatory and legislative uncertainty to deploy next-generation networks and 5G technologies and services.

-Specifically, CCA will prioritize the following issues in 2017:
+Specifically, CCA will prioritize the following in 2018: